daniel-enqz/ruby-corners-100/README.md

 # Ruby Corners 💯

 The purpose of this repo is to add relevant ruby and ruby on rails tutorials and code snippets.
-In order to understand teh corners of both enviorments better and to be able to use them more effectively.
+In order to understand the corners of both enviorments better and to be able to use them more effectively.

 ## Index